OpenClassrooms/CodeGenerator/README.md

 #### 1) Write the file template you want to generate
 First, you have to create twig template the expected files after generation.
-#### 2) create generator RequestDTO and generator RequestBuilder
+#### 2) Create generator RequestDTO and generator RequestBuilder
 Create class with the entity name suffixed by `RequestBuilder` , this is used as parameter in generator main method.
-#### 3) start Generator Implementation
+#### 3) Start Generator Implementation
 The main goal of the generator class is to generate the expected FileObject, but to succeed, it necessary to build other FileObject from factories and use available Utilities.
-#### 4) create GeneratorTest
+#### 4) Create GeneratorTest
-Create class with the entity name suffixed by `GeneratorTest` class.
-Each tests, need to stub you have to create (entity name suffixed by `FileObjectStub1`).
+Create class with the entity name suffixed by `GeneratorTest` and the related stub class (entity name suffixed by `FileObjectStub1`).
 The stub MUST contains expected values to compare with the actual object.
-#### 5) create skeletonModel and SkeletonModelAssembler
+#### 5) Create skeletonModel and SkeletonModelAssembler
-Create two classes both prefixed by the entity name.
+Create two classes both prefixed by the entity name:
-Firstly, an abstract class `SkeletonModel`.
+- Firstly, an abstract class `SkeletonModel`,
-Secondly `SkeletonModelAssembler`.
+- Secondly `SkeletonModelAssembler`,
-Both are used to create the object which will use in the template.
+Both are used to create the object which will be used in the template.
-#### 6) create mediator or add generator in existing mediator
+#### 6) Create mediator or add generator in existing mediator
 The command uses a mediator pattern to generate classes by functional group.
-The mediator load generators as services and arrange it by group.
-Add the new generator in the concerned group.
+Add the new generator in the concerned group and update the mediator config.
-#### 7) create config files and update services.xml
+#### 7) Create config files and update services.xml
 Create a new `.xml` file for the generator and add it in `src/Ressources/config/service.xml`.
-#### 8) create the command if not exist
+#### 8) Create the command if it does not exist
-If command doesn't exist, create it and call mediator mediate function in the execute method.
+Create your command in `src/Commands` and call mediator `mediate` function in the `execute` method.

 ### See an example